raynamharris/Thesis/docs/index.md

 #### Table of Contents (TOC)

-If you are viewing this webpage on your phone, you can navigate between chapters by clicking the 3 horizontal bars to view the TOC.
+If you are viewing this webpage on your phone, you can navigate between chapters by clicking the 3 horizontal bars in the top left to view the TOC.
 If you are viewing this webpage on a laptop or tablet, you may be able to see the TOC on the left as well as subheadings for each page on the right.
 Happy viewing.

 * [**Home**](https://raynamharris.github.io/Thesis/index): You are here
 * [**Preface**](https://raynamharris.github.io/Thesis/preface): Aka the acknowledgment section